Morant Bay rebellion: In Jamaica

 Eyre was replaced as governor by John Peter Grant who arrived in August 1866.

 Since the 1830s free people of color, like Gordon, Edward Jordon, and Robert Osborn, had been elected to the Jamaican House of Assembly in increasing numbers, and that alarmed the colonial authorities.
 In the wake of the Morant Bay Rebellion, Eyre, with the support of the Colonial Office, persuaded the Assembly to renounce its charter, thus ending two centuries of elected representation in the Colony of Jamaica.

 White planters were appointed by the governor.
 However, this move deprived the black majority of a voice in the colony's government, and it was condemned by Jordon and Osborn.
 Jamaica became a Crown Colony, under direct rule from London.

+The Morant Bay Rebellion resulted in the immediate implementation of Crown Colony rule in Jamaica, which fundamentally transformed the island's approach to governance and public investment.
+Under the new system, power shifted from the planter-dominated Assembly to a Governor General appointed by the British Crown, effectively ending the plantation elite's direct control over fiscal policy.
+This constitutional change produced dramatic and measurable improvements in public welfare spending: public investment's share of total expenditure jumped by 11.5 percentage points immediately after 1866 and continued growing annually, while education spending increased from a negligible 0.067% to 5.2%, health expenditure rose from 4.1% to 6.3%, and infrastructure investment climbed from 2.5% to 10% of the budget.
+The Crown administration prioritized impartial provision of basic services—constructing public roads that connected isolated communities to markets, establishing an elementary public school system, and expanding health services—representing what historians describe as a neutral form of government that protected the masses from planter exploitation.
+While Jamaica still lagged behind more densely populated Caribbean colonies in absolute terms, Crown Colony rule eliminated the wage manipulation motive that had driven the planter government to systematically underfund human and infrastructural development, marking a significant improvement in both rights and economic opportunities for the formerly enslaved population and their descendants.